Wellesley College Summer Session 2014

 - International High School Students are not permitted to attend Wellesley College Summer Session.

-…you are an International Adult or College Student
+…you are an International College Student

 - If you are currently studying at another U.S. college or university and have an F-1 or J-1 status, you may apply to the summer session.
+At this time, we are not able to provide immigration support for international students not already studying in the United States.

 View the Application Tab for full details about the application procedures and how to apply: www.wellesley.edu/summer/applications